vegaprotocol/documentation/versioned_docs/version-v0.73/releases/overview.md

 The version contained the following fixes:

 * To address an issue whereby blocks may stop being produced, Vega now limits the number of blocks queried in a single `eth_getLogs` call to prevent large requests to Ethereum nodes.
 This limit is configurable so that it can match the requirements of Ethereum node providers being used by a Vega validator.
 This has been resolved under the issue [9992 ↗](https://github.com/vegaprotocol/vega/issues/9992) and in [0.73.12](https://github.com/vegaprotocol/vega/releases/tag/v0.73.12).
-* An issue was identified whereby stop orders placed during an opening auction can cause a core panic, this has been resolved under the issue [10318 ↗](https://github.com/vegaprotocol/vega/issues/10318) and in [0.73.11](https://github.com/vegaprotocol/vega/releases/tag/v0.73.11).
+* A situation was identified whereby stop orders placed during an opening auction can cause a core panic, this has been resolved under the issue [10318 ↗](https://github.com/vegaprotocol/vega/issues/10318) and in [0.73.11](https://github.com/vegaprotocol/vega/releases/tag/v0.73.11).

 ### Release version 0.73.10 (patch) | 2023-12-10